pemn/tri_grid_point_cloud/README.md

 # tri_grid_point_cloud
 Generic script to create grids and surfaces from dense point clouds (ie.: filter points).
-The idea is to reduce a large number of points by creating "cells" which will have the value of the median of all points inside.
+The idea is to reduce a large number of points by creating cells/voxels which will have the value of the median of all points inside.
 This not only allows for a much smaller data, but also smoothes outliers that otherwise would create very visible noise in the surface.
 This script does not require any proprietary software to run, but some inputs/outputs require Maptek Vulcan.